networknt/light-doc/content/service/tokenization/_index.md

 * [API Document] to learn the details on how it works
 * [Artifact][] find release artifacts and deploy options
 * [Configuration][] for different configurations based on your situations
+* [Performance][] for production like environment with both TLS and OAuth 2.0 enabled.

 [PCI compliant]: http://www.onlinetech.com/resources/references/what-is-pci-compliance
 [encryptor and decryptor]: /concern/decryptor/